 This page specifies the actions required to correct mistakes which could lead to an incorrect or unsafe application of a European Standard (EN), a Technical Specification (CEN/TS) or a Technical Report (CEN/TR) by issuing a corrigendum.

-It applies to the CEN National Members, the CEN and ECISS Technical Committees (TC) and their TC Secretaries and the CEN-CENELEC Management Centre (CCMC).
+It applies to the CEN National Members, the CEN Technical Committees (TC) and the CEN-CENELEC Management Centre (CCMC).

-1.4 If the need for a corrigendum is confirmed, the TC Secretary immediately prepares, in conjunction with the TC Chairperson or the responsible WG Convenor, the text of the corrigendum in the relevant reference language version and sends it immediately via E-Trans to CCMC.
+1.4 If the need for a corrigendum is confirmed, the TC Secretary prepares, within 4 weeks and in conjunction with the TC Chairperson or the responsible WG Convenor, the text of the standalone corrigendum in the relevant reference language version and sends it immediately via E-Trans to CCMC.

-In case their national implementation is impacted, the CEN National Members shall take the steps as described in 1.8.2 to 1.8.4.
+In case their national implementation is impacted, the CEN National Members shall immediately implement the corrigendum at national level.